-The UCI Paul Merage School of Business Executive MBA program is designed for professionals, entrepreneurs and executives pursuing an advanced career path who want to develop agility and learn to think creatively, anticipating challenges and strategic opportunities arising from emerging technologies in the global business environment.
+The Executive MBA program at the UCI Paul Merage School of Business is an immersive and impactful experience designed for managers, directors and executives who want to develop agility, learn to think creatively, and anticipate challenges and strategic opportunities arising from emerging technologies in the global business environment.
 Our program maximizes your return on investment by delivering relevant knowledge and skills, valuable connections with peers in other industries and prestigious credentials to accelerate your career.

 EMBA Programs in the US